AmedMusl/SunshinePT/README.md

 ## Installation

-Just download the latest build or source and put in your packs folder (unpacked).
+Just download the latest build or source and put in your packs folder.

 ## More Info